QuantEcon/lecture-python.myst/_sources/markov_asset.md

 For now we'll study  the risk-neutral case in which  the stochastic discount factor is constant.

-We'll  focus on how the asset  prices depends on the dividend process.
+We'll  focus on how an asset  price depends on a dividend process.

 ### Example 1: Constant Dividends

-The simplest case is risk-neutral pricing in the face of a constant, non-random dividend stream $d_t = d > 0$.
+The simplest case is risk-neutral price of a constant, non-random dividend stream $d_t = d > 0$.

 Removing the expectation from {eq}`rnapex` and iterating forward gives